Lady into Fox

 Lady into Fox was David Garnett's first novel using his own name, published in 1922.
-This short and enigmatic work won the James Tait Black Memorial Prize, and the Hawthornden Prize a year later.
-Being a work of fantasy set in the present-day society, it fits into the category of Contemporary Fantasy which was not yet recognized as a distinct genre at the time of writing.
+It won the James Tait Black Memorial Prize, and the Hawthornden Prize a year later.

 Plot summary

 Silvia Tebrick, the 24-year-old wife of Richard Tebrick, suddenly becomes a fox while they are out walking in the woods.
 Mr. Tebrick sends away all the servants in an attempt to keep Silvia's new nature a secret, although Silvia's childhood nurse returns.
 While Silvia initially acts human, insisting on wearing clothing and playing piquet, her behaviour increasingly becomes that characteristic of a vixen, causing the husband a great deal of anguish.
 Eventually, Mr. Tebrick releases Silvia into the wild, where she gives birth to five kits, whom Tebrick names and plays with every day.
 Despite Tebrick's efforts to protect Silvia and her cubs, she is ultimately killed by dogs during a fox hunt; Tebrick, who tried to save Silvia from the dogs, is badly wounded, but eventually recovers.

 McSweeney's Collins Library imprint republished Lady into Fox in 2004.